Secure Users and Devices at Remote Networks With an Explicit Proxy

 The following diagram shows a Remote Network that has been configured for a site that has no default route configured.
 To protect users and headless devices at the site using Explicit Proxy, the administrator has made the following configuration changes:

-• You have onboarded remote networks and Explicit Proxy locations and have retrieved the anycast and unicast IP addresses that Prisma Access takes from its infrastructure subnet.
+• Onboarded Remote Networks and Explicit Proxy locations and have retrieved the anycast and unicast IP addresses that

 You can also create a hostname for Explicit Proxy-directed traffic and add the Explicit Proxy unicast and anycast IP addresses to that hostname.

-Use the anycast IP addresses in the PAC file to have Prisma Access select from any onboarded Remote Network tunnel to forward traffic to Explicit Proxy.
-Use the unicast address to have Prisma Access forward traffic through a specific Remote Network tunnel.
+forward traffic through a specific Remote Network tunnel.
 In this example, you can use either anycast or unicast addresses, since the traffic is going only through one Remote Network IPSec tunnel.

-After configuration is complete, Prisma Access forwards the traffic from the Remote Network tunnel to Explicit Proxy.
+forwards the traffic from the Remote Network tunnel to Explicit Proxy.

 1. Configure your Explicit Proxy setup and onboard the Explicit Proxy locations you want to add.